Pre-planning versus pre-funding? I've heard both terms, what is the difference?

 Everything you need to know and want to ask about planning ahead.

 You will take an important step by choosing to plan ahead.
-By taking steps to arrange these important plans now, you will take a large burden off of your beloved family, providing them with greater peace of mind.
+By taking steps to arrange your cemetery arrangements now, you will take a large burden off of your beloved family, providing them with greater peace of mind.
 You’re relieving your family of the unexpected cost that can be associated with planning a burial, allowing them to celebrate and honor your life.
-And finally, you’re ensuring that every last detail is planned according to your own wishes and needs.
+And finally, you’re ensuring that your final arrangements are set according to your own wishes and needs.

 You might have some questions as you begin planning ahead.
 We’re here to help answer them.